alfonsograziano/node-code-sandbox-mcp/README.md

   - Quick experiments or simple scripts.
   - Cases where you don’t need to maintain state or cache dependencies.
   - Clean, atomic runs without worrying about manual teardown.
+- **Detached mode** is useful when you want to:
+  - Spin up servers or long-lived services on-the-fly
+  - Expose and test endpoints from running containers

 Choose the workflow that best fits your use-case!